Tell me more about the Frontline Health Workers Coalition.

 - Optimize “human resources for health” (HRH) policies, plans and management systems so that laws, regulations, budgets, plans and management are all helping to remedy the shortage of frontline health workers.

 - Strengthen educational and training institutions so they can produce enough well-trained health workers.
 Similarly, in-service training should continually upgrade the competencies of health providers to effectively meet health needs in light of evolving epidemiology, growing knowledge, and changing technologies.

 - Foster gender equity in the health workforce.
 The majority of health workers are women, but gender discrimination often inhibits full use of their talents.
-The GHI should promote gender equity in such areas as entry into health professional schools, opportunities for advancement, workplace climate, and other issues of human resources management.
+The U.S. should promote gender equity in such areas as entry into health professional schools, opportunities for advancement, workplace climate, and other issues of human resources management.

-- Establish a health care financing strategy that includes covering recurrent costs of frontline health workers and staff upgrading.
+- Establish a health financing strategy that includes covering recurrent costs of frontline health workers and staff upgrading.